The Bible Says "Do Not Worry about Tomorrow" - How Do We Do It?

 Dear Father, I admit that I often forget that you are with me.
 I often forget what you’re like.
 Would you please forgive me for that?
 I need to get to know you better.
 I need to get to know your Word and your promises better.
 Help me to put you first in every area of my life.
 Help me to live one day at a time.
 Help me to not worry about tomorrow but instead focus on what you’re doing in my life right now.
 I want to trust in your promise to take care of every one of my needs — financial, relational, physical, social, spiritual, and emotional.
 Help me to trust you more and worry less.
 I pray in Jesus’ Name.
 Amen.

-Rhonda Stoppe is dedicated to help women LIVE LIFE WITH NO REGRETS.
+Rhonda Stoppe is dedicated to helping women LIVE LIFE WITH NO REGRETS.

 - Break free from regrets that hold them back